AcunatomyConditionsShoulder Dysfunction

 Resolution or Maintenance

-Acute shoulder episodes may resolve in 4–6 sessions.
-Chronic restriction or post-surgical adhesion may take longer.
-The goal is full functional range — not accommodation.
+Acute episodes may resolve in 4–6 sessions; chronic restriction and post-surgical adhesion take longer.
+The goal is reaching the point where you no longer need regular treatment.

 Never had acupuncture before? →